openstack/charm-cinder/README.md

                all nodes that the service may be deployed to.

 overwrite:  Whether or not to wipe local storage that of data that may prevent
-            it from being initialized as a LVM phsyical device.
+            it from being initialized as a LVM physical device.
 This includes filesystems and partition tables.  *CAUTION*

 enabled-services:  Can be used to separate cinder services between service